kykyev/kykyev.github.io/dev/_posts/2014-02-12-angularjs-ng-controller-directive.markdown

 Strange case is that single directive can have several factories.
 Or if we register directive `foo` twice than `hasDirective['foo']` will be array with two identical factories.
 But for most cases there is one-to-one correspondence between directive and it's factory.

-Let's see what is going on inside \<serviceFactory\>.
+Let's see what is going on inside `<service constructor>`.
 In case of `ngController` directive `hasDirectives['ngController']` is array of length one that contains directive factory.
 Being invoked by injector directive factory returns wrapped object.

  ```javascript
  {